-Financial Impact: No Decisions requested:
+Financial Impact: No

+Decisions requested:

-- i.
-The LEP continues to make the case to Government for exemption from the requirement for 50/50 gender balance on the Board through 23/24. - ii.
-To agree the attached Terms of Reference for the Operations & Investment Committee - iii.
+- Somerset recommendation TBC - ii.
+The LEP continues to make the case to Government for exemption from the requirement for 50/50 gender balance on the Board through 23/24. - iii.
+To agree the attached Terms of Reference for the Operations & Investment Committee - iv.
 That private sector (independent) Directors agree a Deputy Chair nominee for confirmation at the July Board meeting